NethermindEth/eigenlayer/README.md

 > THIS INSTALLATION METHOD IS INSECURE
 >
+> This method is useful for AVS developers who want to test Node Software packaging before releasing it to a public Git repository.

 Installing from a local directory can be helpful for AVS developers who want to test Node Software packaging before releasing it to a public Git repository.
 To install an AVS Node Software from a local directory, use the `eigenlayer local-install` command.
 To illustrate local installation, let's clone the `mock-avs-pkg` to a local directory, and use it as a local package.